fredrik-rose/SeaSubCompiler/README.md

 sea sub source code as input and outputs tokens (e.g. numbers, brackets, operators, etc.).
 It performs the first part of the syntax check as it only accepts tokens that are part of the sea sub language.

+It is implemented as a generator, producing a stream tokens.

 ### Parser

 The second step of the compiler takes tokens from the lexer as input and outputs an abstract syntax tree.
 It performs the second part of the syntax check by verifying that the stream of tokens fulfills the grammar of the sea sub language.
 It is this part of the compiler that implements the grammar as a recursive descent parser.

+An additional layer is added on top of the raw lexer, providing extra functionality like peeking on the next token and error handling.
+This is then used by the parser, not the raw lexer.

 #### Abstract Syntax Tree